Pilgrimage Route of Koya Kaido & Koyasan (1 Night, 2 Days)

-The Shioyu building was designed in 1913 by the architect of Tokyo Station, Kingo Tatsuno, which was dismantled and later reconstructed in Amami as a Japanese-style Inn Nanten-en in 1935.
-Besides relaxing in calming atmosphere during your stay, you can also delight in the hot springs and their beautifying benefits, take a stroll around the rich natural surroundings in the Japanese garden, and enjoy the seasonal Japanese cuisine.
-The staff is very hospitable providing their guests with a map of the local area, cultural experiences, English manuals on how to wear yukata (Japanese summer kimono) and how to take a bath in Japanese style etc. This is the place where people of any nationality can spend an unforgettable time.
+The Shioyu building was designed in 1913 by the architect of Tokyo Station, Kingo Tatsuno.
+It was dismantled and later reconstructed in Amami as a Japanese-style Inn called Nanten-en in 1935.
+Besides relaxing in a calming atmosphere during your stay, you can also delight in the hot springs and feel their beautifying benefits.
+Take a stroll around the rich natural surroundings of the Japanese garden, and enjoy the succulent cuisine which changes to fit the season.
+The welcoming and friendly staff provide guests with a map of the local area, cultural experiences, English manuals on how to wear yukatas (Japanese summer kimonos) and how to take a bath in Japanese style facilities.

 The highlight of the Danjo Garan, at the heart of Koya-san, is the Konpon Daito.
 Built as a center for the study of Shingon Esoteric Buddhism, it has been a holy site for approximately 1,200 years.
 Standing 49 meters tall, the vermillion Konpon Daito displays a sense of majesty and dignity.
 Together with the central statue of the Dainichi Nyorai, statues of the four protector Buddhas and paintings of the sixteen bodhisattvas on the surrounding pillars and walls form an unusual three-dimensional mandala.
 The moment you step inside, the scent of purifying incense surrounds you and you can feel all your worries and troubles fade away, leaving only calm behind.